 In his article “The Transformative Art of Sri Chinmoy,” Dr. Shrinivas Tilak tells the story of his own Gadamerian encounter with Sri Chinmoy’s art.
 He explores the relationship between the traditional poet-seer or “kavi,” and the modern performance artist.
 What’s especially fascinating is his suggestion that Sri Chinmoy straddles both categories.

-Here in Part 1 and Part 2 of “Art and Hermeneutics,” I’ve been laying the predicate for “Put a Bird on It!
+Here in Part 1 and Part 2 of “Art and Hermeneutics,” I’ve been laying the groundwork for “Put a Bird on It!
 Part 3,” where I hope to explore Sri Chinmoy’s art in relation to hermeneutics, shamanism, and performance art, with the help of Dr. Tilak’s article.
 I know I needed to write these preliminary articles in order to clarify my own thinking.
 I hope the reader will also find them useful.

 Sidebar: Mahavishnu John McLaughlin and L. Shankar